MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-qr-code-for-android.md

 <properties
-   pageTitle="Scan a Power BI QR code from your Android phone" description="QR codes in Power BI can connect anything in the real world directly to related BI information in the Power BI mobile app, no search needed." services="powerbi" documentationCenter=""
+   pageTitle="Scan a Power BI QR code from your Android device" description="QR codes in Power BI can connect anything in the real world directly to related BI information in the Power BI mobile app, no search needed." services="powerbi" documentationCenter=""